maxgio92/notes/content/notes/program-execution-environment.md

 The OS then sets the PC to the memory address of the first instruction, which is fetched, decoded, and executed one by one.

 ![memory-map-exec](https://raw.githubusercontent.com/maxgio92/notes/d3bf6f231c330ba746354cc463469245fc9de7bc/content/notes/memory-map-exec.png)
-> I didn't manage yet to find yet where the information about how to set up the stack at exec time from an ELF file is stored in the ELF structure.
+> I haven't managed yet to find where the information about how to set up the stack at exec time from an ELF file is stored in the ELF structure.
 If you do, feel free to share it!

 Moreover, as a detail, although all data is replaced, all open file descriptors remain open after calling exec unless explicitly set to close-on-exec.